adonisjs/v5-docs/content/guides/digging-deeper/ace.md

 ```

 #### apply
 Share data with the mustache template.
-The current filename (after applying all the transformations) is shared with the template as the `filename` property
+The current filename (after applying all the transformations) is shared with the template as the `filename` property.

 ```ts
 file.apply({